Skip to main content

 descriptionstringA description of the use case of the workflow or other additional information.

-custom_hallucination_ threshold_valuesobjectThe mapping of guardrail metrics to floating point threshold values.
-This determines which metrics Defend will evaluate and how strict each threshold is for custom workflows.
+custom_hallucination_threshold_valuesobjectThe mapping of guardrail metrics to floating point threshold values (0.0-1.0).
+Required when threshold_type is custom.
+This determines which metrics Defend will evaluate and how strict each threshold is.

-automatic_hallucination_ tolerance_levelsobjectThe mapping of guardrail metrics to strings representing the level used to calibrate thresholds (either low, medium, or high).
-This determines for automatic workflows which metrics Defend will evaluate and how strict each threshold is for automatic workflows.
+automatic_hallucination_tolerance_levelsobjectThe mapping of guardrail metrics to tolerance levels (low, medium, or high).
+Required when threshold_type is automatic.
+This determines which metrics Defend will evaluate and how strict the adaptive thresholds start.

 max_improvement_attemptsintegerThe maximum number of improvement attempts to be applied to one workflow event before it is considered failed.
 Defaults to 10.